riadahmedzakir/spring-java-microserice/README.md

 - Using spring could API gateway as a load balancer
 - Using jwt token to authorize endpoints using gateway filters
 - Creating a spring cloud config server to centralize configurations
+- Spring cloud bus to change runtime configuration for all microservices.
+- RabbitMQ on docker as message bus